pierrepeterlongo/back_to_sequences/paper/paper.md

 contain any reference $k$-mer.

-Finding one unique $k$-mer of interest in a set of sequences can be done using the classical `grep` or more recent pattern matching tools such as "*The Platinum Searcher*" [@pt] or "*The Silver Searcher*" [@ag].
+Finding one unique $k$-mer of interest in a set of sequences can be done using the classical `grep` or more recent pattern-matching tools such as "*The Platinum Searcher*" [@pt] or "*The Silver Searcher*" [@ag].

 As for testing, on the MacBook, Apple M2 pro, we queried one $k$-mer in